McGranahanLab/TcellExTRECT/README.md

 # T Cell ExTRECT version 1.0.0

 T Cell Exome TREC Tool (T Cell ExTRECT) is an R package to calculate T cell fractions from WES data from hg19 or hg38 aligned genomes.

+Please note that T cell ExTRECT currently does not support use on WGS or other non-WES data.

 ## Instalation guide